Skip to main content

 Smoking is the leading cause of premature, preventable death globally.
 Tobacco kills up to half of its users, this equates to 8 million deaths a year globally.
 More than 7 million of those deaths are the result of direct tobacco use while around 1.2 million are the result of non-smokers being exposed to second-hand smoke.
 Around 80% of the world's 1.3 billion smokers live in low- and middle-income countries.

 Since 2011, the largest fall in smoking prevalence has been among 18- to 34-year-olds.
-Those aged 25 to 34 years continued to have the highest proportion of current smokers (16.3%, around 1.4 million people).
-In the UK, more than 1 in 5 (22.8%) people in routine and manual occupations smoked, compared with less than 1 in 10 people (8.3%) in managerial and professional occupations.
+However, those aged 25 to 34 years have the highest proportion of current smokers (14.0%).